MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

     options => options.EnableQueryFeatures(100).AddRouteComponents(edmModel));
 ```

-The argument passed to `EnableQueryFeatures` is the max top value.
+The argument passed to `EnableQueryFeatures` is the maximum allowed value for `$top` query option.
 You can set it to `null` if you don't want to impose a limit to the value specified in the `$top` query option.

 After enabling query options on the service, you also need to enable querying on specific endpoints where you want to support query options.
 You can do this by adding the [`[EnableQuery]`](/dotnet/api/microsoft.aspnetcore.odata.query.enablequeryattribute) attribute to the corresponding controller actions.
 The `EnableQuery` attribute automatically applies the query options to the results returned by the controller action.